Differentially Private Gaussian Processes: Discussion

 \section{Discussion}

 The cloaking method performs well, providing reasonably constrained levels of DP noise for realistic levels of privacy and provides intuitive features such as less DP-noise in those areas with the greatest concentration of training data.
-The earlier method, described in section \ref{noiseoutputs}, required much more DP perturbation, but didn't require that test point locations be known \emph{a priori}.
+The earlier method, described in Section \ref{noiseoutputs}, required much more DP perturbation.
 For the cloaking method the lengthscale provides a powerful way of trading off precision in modelling spatial structure with the costs of increasing DP-noise.
-We could exploit this effect by using non-stationary lengthscales \citep[e.g.][]{snoek2014input, herlands2015scalable}, incorporating fine lengthscales where data is common and expansive scales where data is rarified.
+We could exploit this effect by using non-stationary lengthscales \citep[e.g.][]{snoek2014input, herlands2015scalable}, incorporating fine lengthscales where data is common and expansive scales where data is rarefied.
 This could lead to DP noise which remains largely constant across the feature space.
-Another interesting effect of the cloaking mechanism is that the precision one gains about one location depends on where other test points are.
-So if you are particularly interested in predictions in one part of the input domain, one should avoid including other test points at uninteresting locations.
 To further reduce the DP noise, we could manipulate the sample noise for individual output values.
 For the initial method, by adjusting the sample noise for individual elements we can control the infinity-norm.
 For the cloaking method, outlying training points, around the `edge' of a cluster, could have their sample noise increased.
 One important issue is how to make DP GP predictions if we want to protect the values of the training \emph{inputs}.
 This could be approached by considering a bound on the inverse-covariance function, a suggestion is provided in the supplementary material.

 Future work is also needed to address how one optimises the hyperparameters of these models in a DP way.
-The method described in section \ref{hyperselection} works but is far from optimal.
+The method described in Section \ref{hyperselection} works but is far from optimal.
 It may be possible to extend methods that use DP Bayesian optimisation to estimate values for hyperparameters \citep{kusner2015differentially}, or approximate the likelihood function to work with the method described in \citet{han2014differentially}.
 It would also be interesting to investigate how to modify the objective function to incorporate the cost of DP noise.